Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Baby is getting plumper and bonier at the same time—what’s up with that?
 Plus, what no one tells you about sex during pregnancy.

-Feeling baby's flutters yet?
-This phenomena is called “quickening”, and many mamas experience it around week 16.
+Feeling any baby flutters yet?
+This phenomena is called “quickening,” and many mamas experience it around now.

-Sometimes it can feel like gas, nerves, or an upset tummy, but it’s really your little bambino shaking his or her groove thing in the disco inside your belly.
-The flutters will graduate to full-on kicks after week 20, so you’ve got that to look forward to.
+Sometimes it can feel like gas, nerves, or an upset tummy, but it’s really your tiny dancer shaking his groove thing in the disco ball that is your belly.
+The flutters will graduate to full-on kicks after week 20, so you’ve got that to look forward to. 😉

 If you’re not feeling baby yet, DON’T WORRY!
 Some mamas won’t feel movement for a few more weeks.
 Just know that it’s coming soon!